ciren/cilib/docs/basics/step.md

 ## Step Class

-`Step` is has a very simple class definition.
+`Step` is has a simple class definition.
 It takes a single parameter, that being a function of type `Environment[A] => RVar[B]`.
 We see this member function used we we call `run` of a `Step`.